aaronsaray/aaronsaray.com/_posts/2008-11-13-how-to-throw-an-amazing-meeting.markdown

 #### Ask Questions

 Along the way, its fine to ask questions - or better yet - encourage questions.
 Summarize a point and ask if there is any clarification needed on that point.
 Its useful to remind people that they can ask questions - that this is an interactive presentation.
-Don't be surprised if someone asks a questoin about the last point.
+Don't be surprised if someone asks a question about the last point.
 Sometimes its easy to become presentation-tranced and forget to ask the question.

 #### "No" Questions vs "Yes" Questions

 This is particularly useful on telephone conversations - where you can't see any visual cues.
 Try phrasing your questions to elicit answers only if the conditions are not satisfactory.
-So, for example, instead of saying "Does everybody understand what was just demonstrated?" - and waiting for people to overlap and possibly not answer or interupt each other, rephrase: "Is there anyone that does not understand what was just demonstrated?
+So, for example, instead of saying "Does everybody understand what was just demonstrated?" - and waiting for people to overlap and possibly not answer or interrupt each other, rephrase: "Is there anyone that does not understand what was just demonstrated?
 We can demonstrate it again."
 You've provided an opening to receive only feedback from those who need it - while framing the question into a positive situation.
 An attendee might be scared to say that they missed something - but would be willing to agree with your suggestion to do the demonstration again.

 ### Finishing

 #### One more time - questions?

 Ask for questions.
-Attendees may have been writing down questions, intent on not interupting your demonstration.
+Attendees may have been writing down questions, intent on not interrupting your demonstration.

 #### Thank them

 Thank your attendees for their time.
-While you may have spent more time preparing and presenting, you did interupt their day to present your content.
+While you may have spent more time preparing and presenting, you did interrupt their day to present your content.
 Presenting and serving someone else is a highly regarded activity - so thank them for the opportunity by recognizing their important contribution and time.

 #### Explain and Send Followup